Gamelover7825/BRVM/README.md

 ```
 brvm
 ```
-6. Type the display resolution you set in Termux-x11 (e.g. 640x480), press Enter, then open Termux-x11, you'll see the Wine desktop in a few seconds
-7. Every time you restart Termux, run using the 'brvm' command and type your Termux-x11 display resolution
+6. The desktop will appear in a few seconds.
+Every time you restart Termux, run the virtual machine using the 'brvm' command